-Thessaloniki, the second biggest city in Greece by population, was the first stop on my 2-week trip around Greece in June 2018.
-I only had one full day in the city, but found this just enough to see the highlights.
-As Thessaloniki was the city with the cheapest prices throughout my journey in Greece, it's also a great tip for budget-conscious travellers.
-So here is all you need to know for a short trip to this Greek city gem…
+Thessaloniki, the second biggest city in Greece by population, was the first stop on my 2‑week trip around Greece in June 2018.
+Here is all you need to know about this Greek gem…

 Film Location Thessaloniki

 Thessaloniki might not be known as a place where many, internationally well-known mainstream movies have been shot.
 However, the city hosts one of the most important film festivals in Europe every year in November.

 The Thessaloniki International Film Festival showcases a great number of international and Greek feature-length movies, documentaries and short films.